dougbtv/astricon2015/app/presentation.md

 The idea is to run a docker container in the foreground, and let's output go to stdout / stderr, which great for...

+## Dependencies & Conflicts

+You might not want to run a database container in the same place as a backup container.

+But you will want to run your kamailio on the same box as a keepalived.

 ## Journald

 Journal d is great